 RARE EARTH REUSE

 In 2014, C&E News carried a report that the World Trade Organization (WTO) had rendered a verdict that the Chinese should be forced to sell their rare earth products to other countries.
 The Chinese have the most productive rare earth mines in the world.
 The West has a few but they have been either closed or run out.
 Rare earths are widely used in industry, often in electro-optical instruments.
 Neodymium is used in all the best magnets, which means in speakers.
+Dysprosium is used in large industrial magnets such as those in electric cars or windmills.
+An estimate given in https://www.youtube.com/watch?v=88jpgxSRVZU says that a windmill may use one to four tons of rare earths each!
 Lots of them are used in smartphones or computers.
 Yet with all of this usage, there is naturally no program to reuse any of the rare earths.
 All that Western industrialists and their politicians can think of is how to get ever more of them to use once and then discard into dumps.
 Therefore, their first thought is to find more to mine.
 And since China had most of the world’s supply, which it was holding on to, to supply their own industries, the West sought to force the Chinese to sell their precious rare earths on the world market.
 And now, that program has been successful.
 In any sane world, rare earths would be monitored for reuse in a host of different ways.
 But the core philosophy of waste at any cost cannot be gainsayed.
 China is anxious enough to remain within the trade agreements that it is willing to go along with the WTO’s ruling, to the further erosion of the planet’s resources.
 A sad day indeed.
 C&E News, Aug 18, 2014, p.
-21.
+21. And READ AN ARTICLE

 DESTROYING MAGNETS IN ORDER TO SAVE THEM

 In 2017 C&E News reports on a supposed “advance” which allows magnets to be destroyed, presumably by dissolving them in acid, and then the rare earths can partially be separated to be precipitated, resmelted and reformed into new magnets, at great expense of chemical reworking.
-Read the article As we have pointed out over and over again in this website, the important quality that needs to be saved, for maximum environmental benefit, is the function, not the materials.
+READ THE ARTICLE.
+As we have pointed out over and over again in this website, the important quality that needs to be saved, for maximum environmental benefit, is the function, not the materials.
+Saving isolated materials in this manner is an example of the RECYCLING MENTALITY which presupposes that useful articles must first be destroyed.
 In this case, the magnets need to be reused as magnets, not dissolved in acid.
 The way this would be done would be to identify a reasonably small number of interchangeable magnet designs.
 Then procedures would be put into place to extract for reuse, all magnets after their intended use is complete.
 The number of permitted designs need not be so small as to interfere with design.
 Perhaps a few hundred.
-Then manufacturers would take pains to make use of some used magnet design that could meet their needs.
+Then manufacturers would take pains to make use of some used and published magnet design that could meet their needs.
 New designs could be added by application for a permit.
 Would this add a layer of red tape?
 Unfortunately yes.
 Is saving our one planet worth it?
 You can answer that.

 NEW SOURCE FOUND